Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 • Using blown-in cellulose or fiberglass insulation for even coverage

-• Ensuring a minimum R-value of 38 in colder climates
+• Ensuring a minimum R-value of 38 in colder climates, as a higher R-value is especially important in cooler climates to reduce heating costs

 These techniques create a thermal barrier between living spaces and the attic, allowing for proper ventilation without heat loss.